-To circumvent laziness where it is not wanted, our translation puts the actual expressions defining the components x.a and x.b into let-bindings before their respective def-expressions.
+To circumvent laziness where it is not wanted, our translation puts the actual expressions defining the components x.a and x.b into let-bindings before their respective def-expressions in rule EVAL.
 This way, they are still evaluated strictly, and ultimately, all initialization is entirely sequential, as expected.
 In other words, our use of non-strictness is benign and not externally observable.
+(For the other place defining a reference, rule EUN, strictness does not matter, since e is the translation of a unit, which always is a lambda.)

 Unit Signature Matching.
-The evidence of unit signature matching is a higher-order function taking a unit initializer y of the smaller type and delivering one of the larger (rule MATCH-).
-To do so, the resulting function creates evidence for an auxiliary module x of signature $|\Sigma|$ , which makes the connection between the "smaller" module signature $\Sigma_1$ and the "larger" $\Sigma_2$ .
-It also creates a fresh set of export types $\overline{\beta_1}$ for the original unit initializer y and defines its own exports $\overline{\beta_2}$ using the type substitution $\delta$ derived by the typing rule.
+The evidence of unit signature matching is a higher-order function taking a unit initializer y of the smaller type and delivering one of the larger (rule MATCH, Figure 21).
+To do so, the resulting function creates evidence for an auxiliary module x of signature $|\Sigma|$, which makes the connection between the "smaller" module signature Σ_1 and the "larger" Σ_2 .
+It also creates a fresh set of export types $\overline{\beta_1}$ for the original unit initializer y and defines its own exports $\overline{\beta_2}$ using the type substitution δ derived by the typing rule.
 In a similar manner, substituted import types $\overline{\alpha_1}$ are passed to y.

-The most subtle feature about this part of the translation is the use of the Copy meta-operator to wire the exports from the projected module $f_2 x$ , which represents $-\delta\Sigma_2$ , back to the destination $x_2$ of the constructed unit function-and vice versa the imports.
+The most subtle feature about this part of the translation is the use of the Copy meta-operator to wire the exports from the projected module $f_2 x$, which represents $-\delta\Sigma_2$, back to the destination x_2 of the constructed unit function-and vice versa the imports.
 Since this wiring is bidirectional-i.e., depends on the variance of the individual components-the definition of Copy (Figure 18) is such that the assignment is done in the appropriate direction for each component, depending on its variance.